Stefan Thesker: Personal life

 In December 2015, Thesker found himself in a controversy when he was captured on video by Nuremberg fan, scolding a bouncer several times and mocking his salary.
 This caused an embarrassment for the club, who apologised on his behalf.
 As a result, Thesker, himself, apologised for his actions and begged for forgiveness, as well as, being faced with a fine.
 Not only that, Thesker was also demoted to the reserve side.

-In February 2016, Thesker announced that he diagnosed with testicular cancer and had to have a tumor removed at the surgery.
-It came after when he was noticed the diagnosis one day before his debut against Utrecht on 29 January 2016.
-Thesker also reflected his time at the hospital and received supporter from team-mates and family.
+In February 2016, Thesker announced that he had been diagnosed with testicular cancer and had to have a tumor removed at the surgery.
+It came after he was notified of the diagnosis one day before his debut against Utrecht on 29 January 2016.
+Thesker also reflected on his time at the hospital and received support from teammates and family.

 In January 2017, Thesker overcame his cancer, making a full recovery and hoping he could return to football.

 On 14 March 2020, Thesker tested positive for COVID-19.